CEXT-Dan/PyRx/README.txt

 Get the latest build from https://github.com/CEXT-Dan/PyRx/releases or https://github.com/CEXT-Dan/PyRx/tags

-On loading the ARX module, the following commands are added to AutoCAD
+On loading the ARX/GRX/ZRX module, the following commands are added to AutoCAD
 PYLOAD:
 Use this command to load your python modules.